-Taking a valued customer out for a three-course lunch or sending a client a bottle of champagne as a thank you gift can be an important part of a maintaining a good working relationship.
-But the Bribery Act has made many small firms question whether they are permitted to wine and dine their clients
+Taking a valued customer out for a three-course lunch or sending a client a bottle of champagne as a thank you gift can help to grease the wheels when it comes to maintaining a good working relationship.
+But businesses should be aware of rules under the Bribery Act when it comes to wining and dining clients

 Good customer care can be particularly vital in small firms, whose reputation often depends on a personal touch and good customer service skills.
-However, under the Bribery Act, businesses must now ensure that client hospitality is “proportionate” or risk prosecution.
+However, under the Bribery Act 2010, businesses must ensure that client hospitality is “proportionate” - or risk prosecution.

 The lawyer’s view on the Bribery Act

-“Business owners don’t need to worry provided corporate hospitality is proportionate and reasonable for the size and type of their business.”
-Susan Barrington-Binns, head of the construction department at Shulmans solicitors.
+“Business owners don’t need to worry, provided their corporate hospitality is proportionate and reasonable for the size and type of their business,” says Susan Barrington-Binns, head of the construction department at Shulmans solicitors.

 “The Bribery Act isn't there to stop or thwart legitimate business interest or put an end to genuine hospitality.
 For example, you can still pay for reasonable travel expenses for clients or take them to Wimbledon or out to lunch - provided it’s proportionate for your firm.

 “But small firms should carry out a risk assessment for bribery and put in place anti-bribery procedures.
-And they don’t have to get a law firm in to do it ― they can do it themselves."
+They don’t have to get a law firm in to do it - they can do it themselves."

-"Clearly, if corporate hospitality is just used as a means to an end to cover bribing someone, such as to pay for someone’s holiday or to have a meeting in a luxurious location, then that wouldn't be proportionate.
+"Clearly, if corporate hospitality is just used as a means to an end to cover bribing someone, such as to pay for someone’s holiday or to have a meeting in a luxurious location, then that wouldn't be proportionate," advises Barrington-Binns.

-"I don’t believe in taking clients out for a meal to pitch to them - it has to be part of the client contact policy, focused on relationship building, not winning business."
-Claire Curzon, managing director of business services firm Brighter Directions.
+"I don’t believe in taking clients out for a meal to pitch to them - it has to be part of the client contact policy, focused on relationship building, not winning business," says Claire Curzon, managing director of business services firm Brighter Directions.

 “We do pay for clients' refreshments.
 As in personal situations, if you invite someone for a meal or drink then you pay for it - it’s just normal etiquette.

-"As a result of the Bribery Act, we have a company policy for corporate hospitality although it is only senior managers who meet clients and they are experienced enough to know good manners.
+"We do have a company policy for corporate hospitality under the Bribery Act - although it is only senior managers who meet clients, and they are experienced enough to know good manners.

 "We use gifts to show our appreciation to important clients.
-We bought one a magnum of vodka which came with its own ice bucket, it was a £200 gift, and he loved it.
-But it could be a grey area in terms of the Bribery Act."
-Roger Garcha, managing director of BetterTAX.
+We bought one a magnum of vodka which came with its own ice bucket - it was a £200 gift, and he loved it.
+But it could be a grey area in terms of the Bribery Act," says Roger Garcha, managing director of BetterTAX.

 “I think we are low risk, but we reviewed our client hospitality as a result of the Act and looked at how we reward our agents and bigger clients."